• Home

 Canned green beans - I love French style green beans for this recipe because they're soft and tender.
 Just be sure to thoroughly drain all the liquid before you use them otherwise, the casserole might be a little runny.

 Cream of mushroom + cream of celery soups - These two are the creamy backbone of the dish.
-Together (with the milk) they make a rich, velvety sauce without needing heavy cream.
+Together they make a rich, velvety sauce.

 Sliced green onions - I use them because they are always available to pick from my garden.
 I love them because they taste fresh and mild with just a hint of bite.